 A one-day training on the case statement for addressing men’s trauma.

 The day starts with an introduction to a male-centred approach to psychotherapy – an orientation that speaks directly to men’s subjective experiences.
 The training then explores male psychology as well as understanding of how this “coding” intersects with the lives of men facing trauma.
 An overview of current research on both male sexual abuse and assault follows.
 After an analysis of how trauma commences, we examine the post-traumatic response of how it bleeds into men’s lives.
-The day finishes with case-study examinations of male survivors, a conceptual lens to the recovery process, with video testimonies serving as expressions of healing.
+The day finishes with a conceptual lens to the recovery process, with video testimonies serving as expressions of healing.

 Truth Telling is a prerequisite for participants who wish to engage in further training concerning intervention strategies with this population.